Autism And Psychosis: Make Connections And Find Mental Health Support

 Mental health treatment approaches for autistic people experiencing psychosis

-Managing psychosis in Autistic individuals often calls for a team approach.
-Medications can help reduce symptoms, while different types of therapy may offer essential skills and strategies for coping with the challenges that can accompany autism spectrum disorder.
+Managing psychosis and psychotic symptoms in autistic people or individuals often calls for a team approach.
+Medications can help reduce symptoms, while different types of therapy may offer essential skills and strategies for coping with the challenges that can accompany autistic disorder, also known as autism spectrum disorder.

-Effective treatment strategies for managing autism and psychosis
+Effective treatment strategies for managing psychosis and autism spectrum disorder

-To help people with autism manage psychosis, a combination of these treatment options may be effective.
+To help ASD patients and people with autism manage psychosis, a combination of these treatment options may be effective.
 This approach can give them ways to handle difficult emotions and stay engaged in their interests.
+Mental health support may often be centered on two main approaches:

-• Medication: Antipsychotic medications can help manage hallucinations, delusions, and disordered thinking.
+• Medication: Antipsychotic medications can help manage hallucinations and other positive symptoms, delusions, and disordered thinking.
 In some cases, medications used to treat mood disorders might also be helpful.
 These medications must be prescribed and monitored by a doctor or psychiatrist.

-• Therapy: Various therapeutic models can be effective depending on the person, such as cognitive behavioral therapy (CBT), which generally focuses on changing thought patterns and behaviors, or social skills training, which can offer support in developing social connections and coping strategies.
+• Therapy: Various therapeutic models can be effective depending on the person, such as cognitive behavioral therapy (CBT), which generally focuses on changing thought patterns and behaviors, or social skills training, which can offer support in developing affective contact, social connections, and coping strategies.

 Autism and psychosis tend to be complex, and their overlap frequently requires specialized understanding.
-With the right support, managing symptoms and thriving in everyday life may be achievable.
+With the right support, managing symptoms and thriving in everyday life may be achievable for both an autistic child and an autistic person who is diagnosed later in life.

 How to self-advocate